-In accordance with the policy of the University's Office of Human Resources relating to disaster preparedness, on March 22, 2020, the President of the University declared a "University State of Emergency" that allowed flexibility for employees to continue to telework while enabling University senior leadership and college deans to make determinations of who may work on campus to maintain critical services and research.
-This declaration applied to the Columbus campus, Extended Campuses and the Wexner Medical Center.
-A weekly determination was made concerning the continuation of the declaration and based on those determinations the declaration remained in place from March 22, 2020, until the declaration was lifted effective July 1, 2021.
+The University's response to the COVID-19 pandemic has evolved over time based on available data, public health authority guidance, the rate of infection and since vaccines were introduced, vaccination rates.
+The University initially suspended face-to face instruction and declared a "University State of Emergency" that allowed flexibility for employees to continue to telework while enabling University senior leadership and college deans to make determinations of who may work on campus to maintain critical services and research.
+This declaration applied to the Columbus campus, Extended Campuses, and the Wexner Medical Center.
+A weekly determination was made concerning the continuation of the declaration and based on those determination the declarations remained in place from March 22, 2020, until the declaration was lifted effective July 1, 2021.